AJnsm/Stator/docs/documentation.md

 ## Input files

 * `rawDataPath`: A count matrix in csv format, where the rows are cells, and the columns genes.
 The first row should contain the gene names (does not matter in which format).
 * `userGenes` (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
 WARNING: If more than `nGenes` genes are provided, `nGenes` will be overwritten and set to the number of genes in the list.
 The gene names should be spelled exactly as they are in the count matrix header.
+Genes that are not expressed in any of the cells will *not* be included, so fewer than `nGenes` genes might be included in the final analysis.

 ## Output files